 The Lapphund is naturally docile and submissive toward humans; this is part of what makes it a successful working dog but it also makes it a great companion dog, supported by its popularity for that reason within Scandinavia.

 The Finnish Lapphund loves to impress its owners, it is eager to please and can be quite the showman.

-This sociable behavior is endearing.
-However, the flipside is that the Finnish Lapphund can also become destructive if not mentally stimulated enough.
+This sociable behaviour is endearing.
+However, the flip side is that the Finnish Lapphund can also become destructive if not mentally stimulated enough.

 The Finnish Lapphund’s Diet